froukje/froukje/README.md

 Good, to see you here! :smile:

 - 🔭 I’m working in Data Science and Machine Learning
-- 📣 Find more about Data Science and Machine Learning on [datamapu](https://datamapu.com)
 - 📫 How to reach me: [linkedIn](https://www.linkedin.com/in/frauke-albrecht-90ba511a2/)

 <!--